 It also helps when you make a repair plan and list all items and furniture damages, ensuring that you don’t miss out on anything.

 The Things You Need to Pack

 When it’s time to pack, you need to make sure to pack all your essentials.
-Prepare big boxes where you’ll put all your things, and make sure to label each packaging so that you won’t be confused.
-Make a walk-through of each room in your apartment to make sure that you got everything you need.
+Prepare big boxes where you’ll put all your things, and label each packaging so you won’t be confused.
+Make a walk-through of each room in your apartment to ensure you have everything you need.